Frequently asked questions

 Any children under the age of 16 will not be allowed to travel alone.
 All children 15 years and under must be accompanied by an adult 18 years of age or older.
 This is for the safety of your child.

-CDOT is teaming with the local transit partners who provide a Guaranteed Ride Home including travelers in northern Colorado and in the Denver metro area.
-Currently there is not a guaranteed ride home in the Pikes Peak region but discussions are in progress.
+CDOT/bustang does not provide a guaranteed ride home.
+There are local transit partners who provide a guaranteed ride home (may be a cost associated) in northern colorado and in the Denver metro area.
+Currently there is not a guaranteed ride home in the pikes peak region.

 There might be times that essential services travelers might need assistance going to hospitals in Denver.
 How will that work?